Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/12/fall-2024-update/index.md

 * I wrote half of a "cozy crime" novel I intend to submit to a writing competition.
 * I wrote half of a Christmas novel for kids.
 (I had a good idea for that years ago.
 But that was supposed to be picture book.
 Knowing how expensive those are to make and self-publish, after creating a few myself, I can't afford to create another one right now.
 And so, instead, I repurposed the idea to a general written novel.)
 * I actually got quite far with the one "huge" board game release planned for 2025.
-The only one I hadn't finished yet, and I "thought" needed more time than December had left.
+You know, the only one I hadn't finished yet, and which I "thought" needed more time than December had left.

 Most of all, I created 3 printable "escape rooms" themed around Christmas and New Year's Eve.
 (That is, a set of ~10 puzzles for the others to solve around the holiday theme, where each one gets progressively harder and requires them to really think out of the box---or out of the paper, I guess, in this case.)